 As no non-stop commercial flights are available between Jacksonville and Savannah, driving is usually the fastest and easiest means of travel, but direct bus and train services offer a reasonably convenient alternative for non-drivers.

-– Attractions and things to do in Savannah
+– More attractions and things to do in Savannah

 – Historical and nature tours of Savannah and vicinity

 !The information below was last updated in February 2018.
 Please verify all details before planning your trip.

 The drive between Jacksonville and Savannah is around 140 miles, a little over 2 hours in good traffic.
 The route is very straightforward, following the I-95 north out of Jacksonville until it reaches the outskirts of Savannah, then onto the I-16 for the couple of remaining miles into the city.